 Idaho State Tax Commission

-Vendors that do not have an active Idaho seller’s permit number and require the temporary seller’s permit will fill out Section B and Section C and return the top carbon copy to the Community Events Manager.
-Once the vendor has completed their participation with the Market for the season, complete Section D and Section E of the remaining two carbon copies.
-Vendors are required to mail in their middle carbon copy along with sales tax payment within 15 days of the final Moscow Farmers Market (typically early to mid-November) to the Idaho State Tax Commission.
-The bottom yellow copy is for the vendors’ records.
+Vendors that do not have an active Idaho Seller's permit are required to mail in their permit and sales tax payment within 15 days of the final Moscow Farmers Market (typically early to mid-November) to the Idaho State Tax Commission.

-Vendors that have an active Idaho seller’s permit number will fill out Section B and Section C and return the top carbon copy to the Community Events Manager.
-Vendors may hold onto the middle and bottom carbon copies for their records.
-Vendors will include their market sales when filing a sales tax report.
+Vendors that have an active Idaho Seller’s permit will include their market sales when filing a sales tax report.